-The quality of the team – their knowledge, skills, and competence – are the factors which define your future success.
+The quality of the team – their knowledge, skills, and competence – are the factors that define your future success.
 So what could possibly go wrong here?
 One costly mistake founders may make is hiring the wrong people, most precisely, people you know (or people that are available) instead of people you really need.
 All for the sake of getting work done, and fast.

-So hiring the team of individuals who have a deep understanding of your company’s vision is crucial to achieving success.
+So hiring a team of individuals who have a deep understanding of your company’s vision is crucial to achieving success.
 If your team members don’t have a connection with the core mission of your company, it won’t work.
 Can you imagine yourself convincing them?
 Trying to explain how to work harder to get the results?
 We’re not in a middle school anyway.
-Nothing can take you further from attending your goals than unmotivated people as your team members.
+Nothing can take you further from attending to your goals than unmotivated people as your team members.
 Furthermore, as the majority of startups have to go on with limited resources, your crew members should be open to multitasking when the situation demands – it’s very important, trust my word.

 You may consider yourself a lucky person if everyone in your team is motivated and skilled.
 But if you feel that you need some extra help from outside?
 Is it a startup-stopper?
 Surely not.

 Money, or funding, is a major topic for startuppers.
 What about getting your company bootstrapped?
 Or a small bank loan is fine?
-Or maybe you should attract a venture capital or an angel investor?
+Or maybe you should attract venture capital or an angel investor?
 No matter which road you’re going to take, one of the key duties of a CEO is the proper management of funds.
 You have to understand how much money is left on the account and whether that will lead the company to a certain milestone (which are the markers of growth).

 Like we stated in the introduction part, when a startup dies, in most cases the reason would be lying around running out of money.
 Usually (as we stated as well), there is something wrong hidden from the surface.
-But even a proximate cause of failure is the thing you should pay your attention to.
+But even a proximate cause of failure is the thing you should pay attention to.

 Let’s pretend you get a million or two from a VC firm – congratulations.
 What is the common mistake here?
 You tend to feel rich and important.
 You may even believe that the work is done and you need a rest.
 Why bother, I’m 24/7 tired and I’ve got the funds now.
 However, it’s important to realize that things do not work this way.
 What makes a rich company?
 Big revenues.
 These funds you’ve attracted aren’t revenues at all.
 It’s just the money investors have given you so you’ll be able to generate revenues.
 So despite those six-figure numbers in the bank, you still have a long way to go.

 Let’s repeat: to create something your customers will love, you have to understand their needs.
 And the “bigger” you are, the harder that is.
 Again: do not rush.
-The slower you spend your fundings, the more time you have to learn and come up with the right ideas.
+The slower you spend your funding, the more time you have to learn and come up with the right ideas.

-Here’s what Goran Duskic, founder & CEO of WhoAPI Inc., says: “…it’s important to track your expenses like your startup’s life depends on it.
-So, spend less than you earn, don’t take debt and flip that $1 three times before you spend it.
+Here’s what Goran Duskic, Founder & CEO of WhoAPI Inc., says: “…it’s important to track your expenses like your startup’s life depends on it.
+So, spend less than you earn, don’t take debt, and flip that $1 three times before you spend it.
 Instead of spending $4 on a latte, invest $3 in Google AdWords and get 3 leads to your website and cook cheap $1 coffee.
 Notice I didn’t write “don’t buy coffee”, oh, you are going to need a lot of coffee”.

 This expensive Italian leather chair you think you deserve or the fancy office with glass doors won’t take you anywhere.
-Chee-Hyung Yoon, the founder and CEO of Virect advises “Learn how to survive on a lean budget.
-Staying lean gives you a much longer runway and better chance of taking off.“ If the management failed to achieve the next milestone before the money ran out, it’s a disaster.
+Chee-Hyung Yoon, the founder, and CEO of Virect advises “Learn how to survive on a lean budget.
+Staying lean gives you a much longer runway and a better chance of taking off.“ If the management failed to achieve the next milestone before the money ran out, it’s a disaster.
 Sure enough, it is still possible to raise more funds, but the valuation will be – alas! – significantly lower.

 There are lots of other concerns you will be facing during the early stages of your company.
 However, these three points are important in the first place.
-Because they concern strategy, not tactics.
+Because they concerned with strategy, not tactics.
 And strategy always comes first.
 Are you interested in building your startup?
 Contact us for a free consultation.